 Like everything else in business, there are hundreds of ways to describe, assess, and (unfortunately also) complicate website building.
 The fact that every advice giver has their own agenda + the overload of easily accessible info to everything = hours (and money) easily wasted and headaches.

 It is for this reason that we at Small Business LIFT start by asking website inquirers two questions :

 Is 90% of your business through referrals and so you just need a digital business card so people can get more information on you?
 Is most of your business local so a strong Google Maps presence is actually more important than a highly optimized website?
 Do most of your customers find you through a Google search and are your competitors stealing your customers via Google Ads and other digital tactics?

-Here’s a chart to help match your website END GOAL with our recommended question #2.
+Here’s a chart (2019)to help match your website END GOAL with our recommended question #2.
 The pricing is outdated but the concept is still valid:

 2. PAY.
 What do you want to pay to accomplish your PLAN (from Q1)?
 Do you want to pay more money to save yourself time?
 Do you want to spend more of your or your team’s time in order to not pay an outside vendor or digital marketing agency?